 The Brown's Chicken Massacre: A Crime That Shocked America and Was Solved Through DNA

 On a cold January night in 1993, the small town of Palatine, Illinois, experienced one of the most brutal crimes in its history.
 Seven employees of a Brown's Chicken restaurant were found murdered, their bodies stacked in the walk-in cooler and freezer.
+This horrific event sent shockwaves throughout the country, as the killers seemingly vanished into thin air, leaving the community in fear and the police without leads for nearly a decade.

 On January 8, 1993, Dick and Lynn Ehlenfeldt, the owners of the Brown’s Chicken restaurant, along with five other employees, were closing up for the night.
+Everything appeared to be business as usual until two men, later identified as Juan Luna and James Degorski, entered the store.
+What followed was a gruesome robbery that escalated into the cold-blooded murder of all seven employees.

 The article is not finished.
 Click on the next page to continue.